wsun19/Android-Workshop/README.md

 # Creating a List

 # What next?
+- Follow more guides.
+Udacioty and official website (same thing?)
 - Use different APIs.
 For example: Rotten Tomatoes, Some Google data sets https://toolbox.google.com/datasetsearch ???,
 - Polish the UI.
 - Use Firebase/GCP.
 - TODO think of stuff that's associated with branded prizes.

+# Common Issues
+- If you have used Android Studio before, you may have issues with rendering a preview of your app.
+In that case, refer to the help [linked here](https://stackoverflow.com/a/51709049).

 # General Troubleshooting
 - Google is your friend! :)
-  - Stack Overflow often shows up
+  - Stack Overflow often shows up in Google results to help.
   - Us, mentors (?) at HopHacks